CurryOnCoders/SagaBus/CurryOn.FSharp.Control/ReadMe.md

 | Failure of ErrorList: 'event list
 ```

 The **OperationResult** type represents the result of a Completed Operation.
 In the *readFile* example above, the result type would be `OperationResult<string,exn>`, since the resulting value is a `string`, and since the operation may throw exceptions, such as `FileNotFoundException`.
-If no exceptions are thrown an the Operation completed successfully, the OperationResult will be the `Success` case, and the result will be contained within a `SuccessfulResult<'result,'event>`.
+If no exceptions are thrown and the Operation completed successfully, the OperationResult will be the `Success` case, and the result will be contained within a `SuccessfulResult<'result,'event>`.
 If any exception is thrown during the operation, the OperationResult will be the Failure case, and any exceptions thrown will be present in the list.

 The `SuccessfulResult<'result,'event>` type is used to contain the resulting value and any domain events associated with a successful Operation.
 The `SuccessfulResult` type also has members `.Result` and `.Events` to provide direct access to the result value and the domain events without pattern-matching.